- Learn how to use

 sendEvents

 when you want to “release” the events.
-We recommend adding a listener/timeout to callsendEvents
+You should add a listener or timeout to callsendEvents

 window.optimizely = window.optimizely || []; window.optimizely.push({type: "sendEvents"});